nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-11-1-release-notes.md

 Web UI provides a safe experience when uploading files, even for large files in the 75gb range and when the upload goes on for hours due to a slow connection.

-If a network problem happens, upload is resumed whenever possible.
-Otherwise, guidance is provided so that you can decide what to do with the situation: e.g. create the document anyway and upload the attachment later.
+If a network problem happens, guidance is provided so that you can decide what to do with the situation: e.g. create the document anyway and upload the attachment later.

 - [<a href="https://jira.nuxeo.com/browse/NXP-29189" target="_blank">NXP-29189</a>]
 - [<a href="https://jira.nuxeo.com/browse/NXP-28495" target="_blank">NXP-28495</a>]